sarah-antillia/Tensorflow-Image-Segmentation-API/README.md

 </td>
 </tr>
 </table>
-As shown above, the Non-Tiled-Segmentation image appears to be slightly blurrier than the Tile-Segmentation image.<br>
+As shown above, the Non-Tiled-Segmentation image appears to be slightly blurrier than the Tiled-Segmentation image.<br>

 <br>
 <h2>